Villagerjj/Windows-HTML/README.md

-This is a custom version of Vox OS found here: https://github.com/davidebangelista/Goguardian-bypasser The ORIGINAL poster was found here (link is still broken): https://www.reddit.com/r/goguardian/comments/i8tmnr/vox_os/
+This is a custom version of Vox OS found here: https://github.com/davidebangelista/Goguardian-bypasser The ORIGINAL poster was found here (link is still broken): https://www.reddit.com/r/goguardian/comments/i8tmnr/vox_os/ How to use: if you want to install this locally (on your pc/chromebook) download everything as a ZIP and then extract. double click the index.html to load up the OS locally in your browser. if you don't want to download this, just go here: https://villagerjj.github.io/Windows-HTML/

 What Windows HTML aims to do: